michalvankodev/michalvankodev-site/_posts/blog/2020-12-18-logging-recommendations.md

 There is an _npm package_ [debug](https://www.npmjs.com/package/debug) that
 enables developers to write debug logs that persist in the codebase.
-To reveal the logs in the console they have to be enabled.
+To reveal the logs in the console, they have to be enabled.

 There are 3rd party **error monitoring** services, that can help us collect information from errors that occur in different parts of the application.